-Check your credit: This is an important indicator of your creditworthiness, which will affect your small business funding options.
+This is an important indicator of your creditworthiness, which will affect your small business funding options.
 Request a copy of your personal credit report and score.
-Contact the credit bureau to resolve any issues, and if your score is in the 600s or lower, take steps to improve it before you approach lenders.
-While improving your personal (and business) credit may take time, it could be the difference in whether or not you receive a loan, as well as the terms you’re given.
+Contact one of the credit bureaus to resolve any issues, and if your score is in the 600s or lower, take steps to improve it before you approach lenders.
+While improving your personal and business credit may take time, it could be the difference in whether or not you receive business funding, as well as the terms you’re given.

 Alternative lenders, traditional banks, and credit unions all offer small business loans.
 Rates and fees can vary considerably between these lenders and depend on a number of factors, from the type of financing to the underwriting criteria.
 Take the time to learn about the lender you’re considering to ensure you’re working with the best partner and product to help grow your business.

-Compare rates and fees: Before you begin comparing different loan offers and deciding between your small business funding options, it’s important to make sure you understand APR and how much you’ll actually wind up paying to take out a loan.
+Before you begin comparing different loan offers and deciding between your small business funding options, it’s important to make sure you understand APR and how much you’ll actually wind up paying to take out a loan.
 And before you sign, you should understand all the terms and conditions associated with your loan.
 Remember: No question is a dumb question.

 How to get business funding

-Finding the right source of capital for your business can be a bit overwhelming if you don’t know where to start.
+Finding the right source of funding for your business can be a bit overwhelming if you don’t know where to start.
 With more options for small businesses than ever before, how do you choose the best type of financing for your business growth goals?

 To help make a more informed decision about financing, we’ve outlined the most common small business funding options below.